rkmdc/MobileMdc/README.md

 This project or website is related to mobile version only

-Works with any server-side platform (PHP, Javascript, Jquery, and Angular.js, Java, Node.js, Go etc.) that supports standard HTML5 and css form file.
+Works with any server-side platform (PHP,  Java,  Go etc.) that supports standard HTML5 ,CSS,Javascript, Jquery, and Angular.js,Node.js  form file.

 </br />
 <b>License</b>